robincornett/send-images-rss/readme.txt

 Most users should not need to change this.
 The plugin is designed with a default image size of 560 pixels for the width of the new image.
 If, however, your RSS email template is more or less than 600 pixels wide, or you're using a template with a sidebar, you may need to change this setting.
 What number you choose is up to you.

 **Note:** If you use a template with a sidebar, I strongly recommend that you opt to use the Alternate Feed for your emails, as your images will be too small to be attractive on services like Flipboard and Feedly.

+= Does this plugin work with excerpts? =

+Nope.
+This plugin is intended for use with full content feeds only.
+There are several plugins which will resize and/or add your post's featured image to your feed; those work best if your feed is excerpts.

 = What about smaller images? =